scalyr/scalyr-grafana-datasource-plugin/README.md

    ![ExampleDataLink](images/ExampleDataLink.png)

 Your Data Link is now ready!
-If you now go to your graph and click on the line you will have a new option, this will take you to Scalyr and show the logs your graph represents
+If you now go to your graph and click on the line you are shown new option, this takes you to Scalyr and show the logs your graph represents

    ![DataLinkDropdown](images/DataLinkDropdown.png)

-Note: You will need to already be logged in to Scalyr for the DataLink to reach the UI, and variables are accepted in DataLinks but there are limitations due to a [Grafana bug](https://github.com/grafana/grafana/issues/22183)
+> **Note**: You need to already be logged in to Scalyr for the DataLink to reach the UI, and variables are accepted in DataLinks but there are limitations due to a [Grafana bug](https://github.com/grafana/grafana/issues/22183)

-## Limitations and Future Improvements
+## Limitations and future improvements

 1. Breakdown graphs are currently not supported.
 These may be supported in the future.